 Tip #1 – Don’t “Rescue” Your Kids

 Entitlement comes usually when a parent is too wrapped up or over-responsive to their child’s emotions.
 Think long term.
 It’s going to be better that your child forgets her math homework at age 12, rather than later on when it really matters.
+Try to remember that it’s easier to make mistakes when a child is in their younger years with less debilitating consequences.
 Don’t always rescue your child from their forgetfulness or mistakes.
 If they forget their lunch a day or two, they likely won’t forget it anymore, as long as you don’t rescue them.

 Rescuing your child robs them of excellent learning opportunities.